 3. Date more people

-Meeting new people will expose you to the thoughts and lifestyle of people out of your social circle.
-You will get to meet people who have varying levels of ambitions and outlook in life.
+Meeting new people will expose you to the thoughts and lifestyles of people outside of your social circle.
+You will get to meet people who have varying levels of ambitions and outlooks in life.
 You will learn the best from people and hopefully, meet someone who dazzles you and makes you want to become the BEST VERSION OF YOURSELF.

 If you are an introvert, this is the best time in our society to seek a partner.
-There are a plentiful of dating apps and platforms available and it is easier to be connected with like-minded individuals thanks to algorithm.
+There are plentiful dating apps and platforms available and it is easier to be connected with like-minded individuals thanks to algorithms.

 However, if you are looking for a short-term relationship, our conversations shall end here.
 I would suggest that you should not bother as you will only be attracting someone of equivalent mindset and quality.
 In the long run, short-term relationships are going to demand more energy with negligible returns other than the risk of Sexually Transmitted Diseases(STDs) and maybe heartaches.

 Go to the gym.
 Build those muscles and abs.
 They will come in handy when attracting a potential mate.
 Take walks in nature.
 Cycle.
 Play duo sports like badminton, tennis or team sports like basketball or soccer.
-The idea is to move your body everyday so that you can increase your energy level over time.
+The idea is to move your body every day so that you can increase your energy level over time.
 You will experience muscle and body aches at the onset.
-However, if you can persist in this habit, you will certainly reap rewards in many aspects such as looking flattering in most outfits, having higher energy level than people who do not exercise and having FREE dosage of dopamine every day.
+However, if you can persist in this habit, you will certainly reap rewards in many aspects such as looking flattering in most outfits, having higher energy levels than people who do not exercise, and having a FREE dosage of dopamine every day.